 Torre Scola: Genoese defensive bastion

-With its standing out and powerful profile, the Scola Tower looks at the Palmaria island and is by now a key architectural element of the Gulf of Poets , offering itself to the objectives of photographers and arousing the curiosity of children and tourists in particular.
+The Torre Scola looks at the Palmaria island and is by a key architectural element of the Gulf of Poets, offering itself to the objectives of photographers and arousing the curiosity of children and tourists in particular.

 Destroyed in the battle between Napoleon and the British